 The program has also begun outreach to those behind the decision makers in Washington, DC.
 With the support of the Frankel Foundation, every other year the program plays host to Hill staffers, who visit MIT for two and a half days to hear lectures from our faculty and alums on areas concerning national and international security.

 Today, SSP is particularly strong in four related areas: understanding the vast geo-political shifts now underway in Asia; controlling the proliferation of weapons of mass destruction; designing strategies to deal with fragile states and the volatile politics they often generate; and assessing how U.S. national security policy can best address all these challenges.
-Since its inception the program has graduated 72 MS students and 95 PhDs.
+The program's current director Taylor Fravel, studying international relations with a focus on international security, China, and East Asia, took over in 2019.
+Since its inception the program has graduated nearly 80 MS students and 123 PhDs.
 They have pursued careers in think tanks, government, academia and the private sector.